jefersondaniel/godot-mugen-data/README.md

 # Godot Mugen Data

-This repository contains the base game with the KFM character of the mugen engine built by Elecbyte.
+This repository contains the base game with the KFM character of the original M.U.G.E.N™ engine built by Elecbyte.

 # License